Breadcrumb

 Law

-One of the potentially more popular combined, graduate-to-graduate degree programs at Iowa is Law (JD) combined with Public Affairs (MPA).
+One of the potentially more popular combined graduate degree programs at Iowa is Law (JD) combined with Public Affairs (MPA).

 Careers

-Combined law-public affairs degree graduates typically obtain employment in the public or nonprofit sectors as attorneys with strong public policy or management skills.
+Combined law and public affairs degree graduates typically obtain employment in the public or nonprofit sectors as attorneys with strong public policy or management skills.

 Admission